-Book Your Personal Community Support Session
+Book Your Free Personal Community Support Session with Argyle

 To participate in an upcoming session, please register in advance by clicking on a community from the list below.
 Registering guarantees your appointment and limits wait times.
 The community list will be updated as new sessions are confirmed so visit this page to view updates to the schedule.

-Our Community Support Team is available to answer your questions and assist with booking, changing or cancelling an appointment.
+The Argyle Community Support Team is available to answer your questions and assist with booking, changing or cancelling an appointment.
 If you do not see your community listed above, click the below link to register for an online session or contact us to learn how we can support you at 1-877-515-7525 or email@example.com.

 Community Support Sessions connect you with a personal Claims Assistant along with cultural, healing and legal supports.

 Preparing For Your Session